LxzGordon/Deep-Reinforcement-Learning-with-pytorch/README.md

 # Deep-RL-with-pytorch
-Practice for deep reinforcement learning algorithms by a starter.All necessary parts of algorithm are written within one file.Test environment is Gym-CartPolev0.Under active development.
+Practice for deep reinforcement learning algorithms by a starter.
+Test environment is Gym-CartPolev0 for discrete action space and Gym-PendulmV0 for continuous action space.Under active development.
 ## 2020-9-19 implement
 ### algorithm:
   1.DQN